 The Epiphone Hummingbird Pro is equipped with a Shadow ePerformer preamp and Shadow NanoFlex pickup system, which naturally amplifies the acoustic sound when plugged in.

 This Ovation guitar – the Celebrity Elite Plus CE44P-TGE model – is so striking you will spend a lot of time simply looking at it.
-One of the first things you’ll notice is the multiple soundholes on the top of the guitar, a design exclusive to the Celebrity Elite series.
+One of the first things you’ll notice are the multiple soundholes on the top of the guitar, a design exclusive to the Celebrity Elite series.
 The multi-soundhole design allows the guitar to produce a balanced bass response with focused lows and crystal-clear highs.

 Another thing that catches the eye with this guitar is the remarkably stunning transparent Tiger Eye finish.
 Ivory white binding gives a beautiful contrast and emphasizes the shape of the guitar.
 Other physical specs include a quilted maple top, a nato neck with a satin finish and a rosewood fingerboard and bridge.